wp-plugins/notification-msg-interface-benaceur/readme.txt

 == Changelog ==

+= 1.1.1 =
+* Minor error correction in style2 with some changes in the values of the default style.

+= 1.1.0 =
+* Tested with WordPress 4.1.

 = 1.0 =
 * Is the loneliest number.
 The very first version of Notification msg interface benaceur.

-= 1.1.0 =
-* Tested with WordPress 4.1.